core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, a 'kid' may not be present, if the response is a reply to a request protected in pairwise mode.
 In such a case, the client assumes the response 'kid' to be the Recipient ID for the server to which the request protected in pairwise mode was intended for.

-   If the response 'kid context' matches an existing ID Context (Gid) but the received/assumed 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to {{Section 3 of RFC8613}}, and also retrieve the authentication credential associated to the Recipient ID to be stored in the new Recipient Context.
+   If the response 'kid context' matches an existing ID Context (Gid) but the received/assumed 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to {{Section 3 of RFC8613}}, and also retrieve the authentication credential associated with the Recipient ID to be stored in the new Recipient Context.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.

 * In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.